libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 # Draw operations

-Up until now, ruby-vips has been purely functional, in other words, all operations created new images, and no operations modified their arguments.
+Up until now ruby-vips has been purely functional, in other words, all operations created new images and no operations modified their arguments.

-For example, you could draw a circle on an image, but you were given a new image back and the original was not changed.
+For example, you can draw a circle on an image, but you are given a new image back and the original is not changed:

 ```ruby
 y = x.draw_circle 255, 50, 50, 10, fill: true